Overuse Issues for People with an Upper Limb Difference

-This can be a problem for people with shoulder disarticulations (the loss of the entire arm and their shoulder blade) all the way down to finger amputations.
+This can be a problem for people with shoulder disarticulations (the loss or limb difference of the entire arm and their shoulder blade) all the way down to finger amputations/differences.

 Sometimes people find overuse issues to be preferable to the discomfort of wearing their prosthetic device.
 To that we say that there is no reason why wearing a prosthetic device should be uncomfortable.
 Learn more about why we think silicone sockets are the ideal answer for those who would like to wear a prosthesis all day long.

 If you think that pain you might be experiencing in the affected or sound side of your body might be related to overuse issues, please don’t hesitate to contact us.
 If you yourself learned that you were experiencing overuse issues and used prosthetic devices, or another method, to correct the problem, please share your story in the comment section below!